en-wl/wordlist/README.md

     ~: transfer
     #: a comment (i.e. ignored)

-Unless prefixed with a `+`, a line is first matched with an exiting lemma in the database using the word, pos, and defn-note.
+Unless prefixed with a `+`, a line is first matched with an existing lemma in the database using the word, pos, and defn-note.
 If no match is found the group will be skipped.
 To avoid this and instead just skip the line, use `?`.
 If the line is prefixed with a `-`, then that lemma will be removed from the